spacebanana420/Andromeda/README.md

 Supported systems
 ----------
-This project was written with Linux in mind, however it might still work on other operative systems as long as you can install and use the required dependencies
+This project was written with mainstream Linux in mind, however it will work on any system as long as you can get the required dependencies

+Officially supported systems:
+* Debian Linux and derivatives (Ubuntu, Mint, etc)
+* Arch Linux and derivatives (EndeavourOS, Manjaro, etc)
+* RHEL, Fedora Linux and derivatives

-(In the future I will test Andromeda for Alpine Linux and FreeBSD.
-If you are able to test Andromeda on MacOS or other BSD-based systems, please contact me at tomasbessa@protonmail.com)
+(I am testing Andromeda for Alpine Linux and FreeBSD.
+If you are able to test Andromeda on MacOS or other BSD-based systems besides FreeBSD, please contact me at tomasbessa@protonmail.com)

 Requirements
 ----------------------